entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      the `spec.dbms` property  of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database),
      the Entando Plugin will be configured to use this service.
-     Alternately, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the Entando Plugin to use.
+     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the Entando Plugin to use.
 * `spec.ingressPath` specifies the web context where the Entando Plugin will be made available when linked to EntandoApps.
-     Please ensure this is in sync with the `server.servlet.context-path` property set on your Spring Boot application.
+     Please ensure this is in sync with the `server.servlet.context-path` property set in your Spring Boot application.
 * `spec.clusterInfrastructureToUse` is the name of the Kubernetes Secret that provides the connection details to the EntandoClusterInfrastructure this Plugin will use.
 This is only required if more than one EntandoClusterInfrastructure is available and this value can be omitted entirely under most conditions.
-* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct Keycloak instance.
+* `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use when connecting to the correct Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
 This is only useful if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando Plugin.
-Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously registered with your DNS provider.
-This hostname will not be used from your Widgets that you implemented for this plugin as these widgets will use the hostname of the EntandoApp they are used from.
+Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment or a DNS name previously registered with your DNS provider.
+This hostname will not be used from your Widgets that you implemented for this plugin, as these widgets will use the hostname of the EntandoApp they are used from.
      This hostname is useful for embedded web user interfaces used only on this plugin, such as admin user interfaces or diagnostic user interface.
 * `spec.roles` specifies the set of roles that this plugin expects.
 At deployment time, the Entando Operator ensures